alialib/alia/docs/in-depth/signals.rst

 In general, signal values can be read (i.e., polled) and new values can be written to signals, but not all signals support both operations.

-..todo:: Add an example of, say, adding two signals and point out how writing to the sum doesn't make sense.
+.. todo:: Add an example of, say, adding two signals and point out how writing to the sum doesn't make sense.

 Signals carry a compile-time property that indicates the direction(s) in which values can flow: read-only, write-only or bidirectional.
 Similarly, when a function takes a signal as a parameter, the function signature will specify the requirements of the signal: